Existing State Energy Codes

 Code Adoption Tools include additional resources for City and County compliance with state law.

 Reporting Adopted Codes to SECO is Required

-Texas State Law requires a municipality to track and report to the State Energy Conservation Office (SECO) on implementation of the codes.
+Texas State Law requires a municipality and counties to track and report to the State Energy Conservation Office (SECO) on implementation of the codes.

 Code Enforcement Staff Require Certification

 Texas State Law requires a municipality to ensure that all enforcement personnel be certified by the International Code Council (ICC).
 ICC provides certification and training to these industry professionals through the Building Professional Institute (BPI) courses, or through online courses and certification testing.
 The BPI was originally established at the University of Texas at Arlington (UTA) in 1992 by the Building Officials Association of Texas (BOAT) and the Construction Research Center (CRC) at UTA.
 The BPI offers a week-long program of quality education and training for building professionals including Builders, Building Officials, Contractors, Municipal Inspectors, Real Estate Inspectors, Architects, Engineers, Plumbers, Fire Protection Personnel, Code Enforcement, Permit Technicians, Electricians, and Environmental Health and Safety Personnel.
 These courses are offered in four Texas locations each year.

 SPEER is an authorized ICC Preferred Provider of continuing education units, and provides free webinars and training to help these enforcement personnel maintain their status with ICC.
 To see courses currently offered go to SPEER’s Events Calendar.